-For example, using a modern HR system to help bring people back to on-site working will be indispensable for businesses with homeworking staff who will now return to the site.
+For example, using a modern HR system to help bring people back to on-site work will be indispensable for businesses with homeworking staff who will now return to the site.

-If leaders and HR want their businesses to embrace new tech, they need to make it clear that they are using this technology, too.
+If leaders and HR want their businesses to embrace new tech, they must make it clear that they are using this technology, too.
 For example, suppose a company rolls out a video conferencing tool to their staff, advising employees.

 In that case, this is the new way to communicate with each other when not face-to-face, then managers need to use the tool, too – reverting to calling people by phone won’t help with embedding the new way of working.

 Embracing hybrid and homeworking

 Hybrid working is a pervasive buzzword, reflecting an attempt to return to some sort of ‘normal’ while retaining the flexibility that many businesses had to adapt as the pandemic took hold.

 For hybrid or complete homeworking, for that matter, to be a success as lockdowns lift, leaders and HR need to put their support behind these new ways of working.

 Recent statistics by the ONS show that progression and bonuses might be hindered by homeworking.
 If a business is serious about enabling staff to work from home, it won’t be enough to simply put out an internal comms saying so; they’ll need to walk the talk.

 If a senior business executive is seen to be in the office daily while also telling staff that they support and encourage homeworking, their actions will undermine their words.
 Similarly, if HR doesn’t update its processes to reflect new ways of working, people won’t feel like they have permission to embrace hybrid or homeworking.